TULSA, Okla. - The following are updates from the trial of Michael Bever. The most recent developments are at the top:

 On Wednesday, April 25, the nurse who treated the surviving Bever sister took the stand.
 An investigator who took Robert and Michael Bever to the hospital after being apprehended also testified.

-The nurse told the court that the sister wrote notes asking about her family as soon as she woke up from surgery.
+The nurse told the court the sister wrote notes asking about her family as soon as she woke up from surgery.
 She had a breathing tube in her neck and could not speak.

 The investigator recalled hearing Michael say, "I guess I got a little bit crazy and my family is dead."